Interesting ways to use Liquid in labels

 This example combines the techniques from the previous examples to create an Explore with field labels that vary depending on a user's region.

 In this example, there are two regional teams — Finance East and Finance West — that use an Explore called Company Sales.
-Both teams need to use the Total Profit and Total Revenue measures in their reports:
+Both teams need to use the Total Profit and Total Revenue measures in their queries:

 measure: total_profit {